hudmol/preservica_data_deleter/README.md

 This is an ArchivesSpace plugin that introduces a new background job that deletes Preservica generated records from an ArchivesSpace instance.

+This plugin will run under ArchivesSpace v2.0 or higher.

+Note that Preservica Data Deleter jobs will fail under the Derby demo database.

-It was developed by Hudson Molonglo for Yale University.
+Developed by Hudson Molonglo for Yale University.

 # Getting Started